Brianracole/osticket-prereqs/README.md

 <h2>List of Prerequisites</h2>

-- Install / Enable IIS in Windows with CGI enabled and required modules
+- Install or enable IIS in Windows, ensuring CGI and required modules are enabled.
-- Install web platform installer
+- Install the Web Platform Installer.
-- Install MySQL and create the osticket database
+- Install MySQL and create the osTicket database.
-- install c++ redistributable
+- Install the C++ Redistributable.
-- Configure pemissions and Install osTicket
+- Configure permissions and install osTicket.

 <h2>Installation Steps</h2>